 Clinical trials - definitions and requirements

-NIH defines a clinical trial as a research study in which one more more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.
+Clinical Trial: a research study in which one more more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.

 • Does the study involve human participants?